 of that priesthood, as in Rev. 5:5, and "elder" identifies "One of the

-tribe of Judah, the Root David, hath prevailed to open the book, and to loose the seven
+tribes of Judah, the Root of David, hath prevailed to open the book, and to loose the seven

 seals thereof."
 In this prophecy the elder identifying Jesus, who stems from Judah,

 and who is the Root of David, is the Apostle Paul.
 (See Heb.
 7:14; 11:32, 39, 40.)